AdobeDocs/advertising.en/help/dsp/inventory/deal-id-inbox-about.md

 * **Review deals** to verify that the SSP has sent the correct publisher, flight dates, CPM, and other deal details.
 If the publisher has made a mistake, contact them outside of DSP so they can correct and resend the deal.

-* **Accept deals** after reviewing, and they will no longer appear in the [!UICONTROL Deal ID inbox].
+* **Accept deals** after reviewing, and they no longer appear in the [!UICONTROL Deal ID inbox].
 Accepted deals are listed in [!UICONTROL Inventory] > [!UICONTROL Deals] and are ready to target within advertisers’ placements.

 * **Ignore deals** that aren't needed or are unsolicited.
 Ignored deals are moved to the [!UICONTROL Ignored Deals] tab within the [!UICONTROL Deal ID inbox], which serves as an archive.
 DSP doesn't alert SSPs and publishers when you ignore a deal.